Common names: Parsley

-Parsley (Petroselinum sativum) is a well known kitchen herb that has useful medicinal properties.
-Both the flat leaved and the curled leaved (P. crispum) varieties can be used for the same purposes.
+Parsley (Petroselinum crispum) is a well known kitchen herb that has useful medicinal properties.
+Both the flat leaved and the curled leaved varieties can be used for the same purposes.
+P. sativum is a synonym of P. crispum, so don’t get confused, they’re the same thing.

 The whole of the Parsley plant can be used, root, leaf and seed.
 The seeds are the most potent part of the plant, being high in useful oils.
 The root is the next most useful, and the leaves the least, though their ease of harvesting and availability make them the most commonly used part.